 Focus & Learning:

-I grew up in a time when we were supposed to sit in our desks and face forward and pay attention, so when I started to teach, I arranged my desks in rows, and expected my well behaved students to sit, face forward, and pay attention.
+I grew up in a time when we were supposed to sit in our desks, face forward, and pay attention.
+So, when I started to teach, I arranged my desks in rows, and expected my well behaved students to sit, face forward, and pay attention.

 One of my first graders taught me that while this arrangement might be convenient for the teacher, it was not workable for him.
 My new first grade class was a real challenge - lots of learning issues, behavior issues, and more.

 One boy I will call Zeke seemed pretty defiant to me.
 He was constantly out of his seat, and the more I insisted that he SIT DOWN, the more unmanageable and contrary he became.